Open0xScope/openscope/doc/Validator.md

 ..
 ```

 This shows that your validator is calculating the weights for miners based on the miner's position ROI conversion rule.
-You can still customize your own weight calculatio logic but running the provide services is effortless and keep you aligned with the most validators.
+You can still customize your own weight calculation logic but running the provide services is effortless and keep you aligned with the most validators.

 This process will run every config.ini.interval seconds